brenda-castillobrais/IBM_Data_Science/README.md

 K-means, agglomerative hierarchical clustering (bottom up approach) and density-based.

 ## Recommender systems
-Collaborative filtering (based on similar users' preferences) and content-nased.
+Collaborative filtering (based on similar users' preferences) and content-based.

 ## The best classifier
 Final project of the course 'Machine Learning with Python'.